860–880 Lake Shore Drive: Contemporary

 When the buildings were constructed, they were controversial because their style was so different from previous skyscrapers.
-The architect Frank Lloyd Wright criticized them as "flat-chested architecture", expressing his disappointment that Mies had chosen to create such a design.
+The architect Frank Lloyd Wright expressed his disappointment that Mies had chosen to create such a design.
 A writer for the Western Mail in Cardiff said that Mies's orderly design of the buildings resembled the "sterili order of the science laboratory", while a writer for The New York Times said that the buildings were "a lovely laboratory concept" that nonetheless were bound to annoy some observers.
 Architectural Forum magazine said in 1955 that, while 860–880 Lake Shore Drive was successful, it had inspired several derivatives of markedly lower quality.
 The next year, a member of a panel for Architectural Record magazine wrote that the complex "is perfect in its proportions, serene in its stand".
 When Life magazine took pictures of the towers in 1957, they were captioned as "animated and inanimate, revealing yet restrained", as perceived from Lake Michigan.

 Retrospective

-When Mies died in 1969, The New York Times wrote that Mies had considered 860–880 Lake Shore Drive his fourth-favorite design, after Crown Hall, the Chicago Federal Center, and the Seagram Building, Ross Miller, writing for Critical Inquiry in 1979, said the towers "seem static in their strict geometry of right angles, but manage a dance of shadows that gives each work a dynamic quality."
-A writer for Artforum magazine said the towers and the Farnsworth House were "uncompromised realizations of Mies's rigorous ethic".
-The critic Herbert Muschamp regarded the structures as "endlessly complex, acutely sensitive to context" and said that their design embraced the proximity of Lake Michigan.
-The photographer Walter Peterhans and the historian Julius Posener both compared the buildings' I-beams to Gothic structures' architectural details (such as buttresses), which in some cases were purely decorative.
-The Society of Architectural Historians praised the lighting scheme, describing it as an essential part of Mies's design.
+When Mies died in 1969, The New York Times wrote that Mies had considered 860–880 Lake Shore Drive his fourth-favorite design, after Crown Hall, the Chicago Federal Center, and the Seagram Building, Ross Miller, writing for Critical Inquiry in 1979, said the towers "seem static in their strict geometry of right angles, but manage a dance of shadows that gives each work a dynamic quality".
+In 1986, a writer for Artforum magazine said the towers and the Farnsworth House were "uncompromised realizations of Mies's rigorous ethic".
+The critic Herbert Muschamp, writing in 1993, regarded the structures as "endlessly complex, acutely sensitive to context" and said that their design embraced the proximity of Lake Michigan.
+Also in the late 20th century, the photographer Walter Peterhans and the historian Julius Posener both compared the buildings' I-beams to Gothic structures' architectural details (such as buttresses), which in some cases were purely decorative.
+The Society of Architectural Historians praised the lighting scheme in 2007, describing it as an essential part of Mies's design.
 Other observers praised the towers' timeless appearance.

 Writing about the buildings' architectural impact, Mies's biographer David A. Spaeth said in 1985 that the buildings had "established a new standard of excellence for the apartment building", as they were among the first entirely steel-and-glass apartment buildings worldwide.
-Peterhans said that the towers' construction proved the viability of "the architectural potentialities of skeleton construction", contrasting with the masonry facades and smaller windows of earlier buildings.
-The American Institute of Architects' (AIA) Guide to Chicago regarded the buildings as the most influential of Mies's works.
+Peterhans said that the towers' construction proved the viability of steel skeletal frames in architecture, contrasting with the masonry facades and smaller windows of earlier buildings.
+The American Institute of Architects' (AIA) Guide to Chicago regarded the buildings as having had a greater impact on contemporary architects than any of Mies's other works, writing that "the influence of these structures was to pervade much of modern architecture".